 Getting stronger might not be every woman’s number one training goal.
-It’s more likely to be losing weight or getting toned.
-However, what some of you may not realize is that strength training can play a huge role in becoming leaner.
-In fact, it’s an important aspect of achieving almost any fitness goal.
+However, what some of you may not realize is that strength is an important aspect of achieving almost any fitness goal, contributes to your overall wellbeing and makes life generally a lot easier and enjoyable.
 Read more to discover the many benefits of strength training.

 Get leaner and stronger by lifting weights

+There’s more to life than a toned body, but it’s a good place to start.
 Strength training is a great way to lose weight, and get your body toned and tighter.
 With weight training, your metabolism is boosted, meaning you burn calories even during the rest.
-But what about getting big and bulky?
-You do not need to worry about this.
+Many women avoid strength training as they fear they will develop an overly muscular and bulky physique.
+We say, don’t worry about that!
 There are enough factors that play against it: testosterone production, muscle fiber size and distribution as well as muscle fiber proportion.
-To clear things up: less testosterone means less muscle mass.
-And compared to men, women only produce about 10% of testosterone.
+Less testosterone means less muscle mass and compared to men, women only produce about 10% of testosterone.
 Women also have smaller muscle fibers and a lower distribution of muscle fibers in the upper body.
+In simpler terms, strength training is more likely to leave women with a toned and tighter physique than a big and bulky one.

 Mental strength and resilience